am-work/terra-homework/README.md

   https://rustup.rs/, https://nodejs.org/en/download/package-manager/,
   https://docs.docker.com/get-docker/).
 You may already have some of these installed; that's OK, but make sure you have a recent version.
 * Make sure that you have Rust >= 1.60.
-You can run your Rust version by running this:
+You can check your Rust version by running this:
 ```
 $ rustc --version
 rustc 1.60.0 (7737e0b5c 2022-04-04)